microsoft/reverse-proxy/docs/docfx/articles/http3.md

 ```C#
 AppContext.SetSwitch("System.Net.SocketsHttpHandler.Http3Support", true);
 ```
-or in project feature:
+or in project file:
 ```csproj
 <RuntimeHostConfigurationOption Include="System.Net.SocketsHttpHandler.Http3Support" Value="true" />
 ```

-In addition to this default version of HttpRequest should be replaced by "3", find more details about [HttpRequest configuration](http-client-config.md#httprequest).
+In addition to this, the default version of HttpRequest should be replaced by "3", find more details about [HttpRequest configuration](http-client-config.md#httprequest).